UFOKN/Knowledge-Graph/COMPETENCY_QUESTIONS.md

 ### 2. Is my home at 9219 Oak Knoll Ln, Houston, TX 77078 in danger of being flooded during the approaching weather system?

-_Given: A home from the Zillow database _
+_Given: A home from the Zillow database and a current datetime {?now} _
 ```
 INSERT {
   GRAPH <https://www.zillow.com/homedetails/9219-Oak-Knoll-Ln-Houston-TX-77078/28036610_zpid/> {